akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/ec2.md

   default     = null
 }
 ```
-1. ami_id: The AMI ID to use for the instance (default is Ubuntu).
+1. `ami_id`: The AMI ID to use for the instance (default is Ubuntu).
-2. instance_type: The size of the EC2 instance (t2.micro by default).
+2. `instance_type`: The size of the EC2 instance (t2.micro by default).
-3. subnet_id: The subnet where the instance will be launched — mandatory, no default.
+3. `subnet_id`: The subnet where the instance will be launched — mandatory, no default.
-4. key_name: SSH keypair name to access the EC2 instance — mandatory.
+4. `key_name`: SSH keypair name to access the EC2 instance — mandatory.
-5. vpc_id: VPC ID the instance belongs to — mandatory.
+5. `vpc_id`: VPC ID the instance belongs to — mandatory.
-6. iam_instance_profile: Optional IAM profile to assign to the EC2 instance.
+6. `iam_instance_profile`: Optional IAM profile to assign to the EC2 instance.
 ---

 ### Summary for EC2 Module